BetterCLI/bettercli.org/content/design/collecting-analytics/index.md

 1. Operating system, architecture and CLI version
 1. Environment
-   - Running in CI?
-In a Docker container?
+   - [Running in a CI pipeline?](https://github.com/npm/ci-detect) In a Docker container?
    - If your application interacts or depends on other tools, checking or collecting their versions or configurations could be valuable.
 1. [Exit codes]({{< relref "exit-codes" >}})
 1. Error messages[^error-messages]: Use language features to make sure that your analytics call can be executed with sufficient information even in case of a catastrophic failure.